Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ✅ The RMS API secret key.
 You will get this after deploying RMS from the marketplace, or from Ravnur support if you use Ravnur’s test environment.

-✅ Dotnet installed (both SDK and runtime, app is written on dotnet 6).
+✅ Dotnet installed for dotnet 6 Azure apps [sdk-azure-resource-manager-demo](sdk-azure-resource-manager-demo) / [sdk-ms-azure-management-demo](sdk-ms-azure-management-demo) (both SDK and runtime),
+or Node.JS installed for [node-js-demo](/node-js-demo).

-✅ Azure CLI installed (only if you want to run the app using an existing AMS account to compare the output with RMS.
+✅ Azure CLI installed (only if you want to run the Azure apps [sdk-azure-resource-manager-demo](sdk-azure-resource-manager-demo) / [sdk-ms-azure-management-demo](sdk-ms-azure-management-demo) using an existing AMS account to compare the output with RMS.
 Azure CLI is not required by RMS).

+Azure CLI is not required for [node-js-demo](/node-js-demo).

 ## What can I test using the RMS Demo Application?

-The demo application will connect to the RMS v0.8.1 API and allow you to upload, encode and stream a video.
+Any demo application, whether it is dotnet or Node.js, will connect to the RMS v0.8.1 API and allow you to upload, encode, and stream a video.
 With each subsequent release of RMS, you will be able to test more functionality.
-Please see the product roadmap below for upcoming features and availability dates.
+Please see the [product roadmap](rms-feature-roadmap) below for upcoming features and availability dates.

 Specifically, the RMS v0.8.1 API will enable you to:
 1. Add a custom transform
 2. Optionally add AES-128 encryption
-3. Create input asset (if input is a local file)
+3. Create an input asset (if the input is a local file)
 4. Upload video/audio to the input asset (if input is a local file)
 5. Create output asset
 6. Initiate encoding job
 7. Await completion of the encoding job
-8. Create streaming locator
+8. Create a streaming locator
 9. Retrieve streaming and download URLs, and the AES-128 token if used in the transform
 10. Monitor and act on all Event Grid job-related event types supported by Azure Media Services

 On the respective pages for the SDK version of the demo application, you can see a screenshot of the API responses.

 > [!NOTE]
+> **TEST AND COMPARE RMS WITH AMS**
+>
-> **TEST AND COMPARE RMS WITH AMS** You can also use the test application to connect to your AMS account to compare the responses.
-Because the RMS and AMS API are the same, all you need to do to connect it to AMS and upload a file is change rms to ams in the command: To test RMS use: ```dotnet run rms <your file>``` and to test AMS use: ```dotnet run ams <your file>```.
-This is also found in Step 8 of the respective SDK demo app instructions.
+> You can also use your Azure apps [sdk-azure-resource-manager-demo](sdk-azure-resource-manager-demo) / [sdk-ms-azure-management-demo](sdk-ms-azure-management-demo) to connect to your AMS account to compare the responses.
+Because the RMS and AMS API are the same, all you need to do to connect it to AMS and upload a file is change RMS to AMS in the command:
+> - To test RMS use: ```dotnet run rms <your file>```
+> - To test AMS use: ```dotnet run ams <your file>```.
+>
+> This is also found in Step 8 of the respective SDK demo app instructions.
+>
+>  Such an option is not available for [node-js-demo](/node-js-demo).

 ----
-## Node.js Demo App for RMS

-Introducing a Node.js demo app package designed to help you test Ravnur Media Services.
-This package contains code samples and instructions for updating your SDK to connect and interact with RMS.

-For setup and detailed usage instructions, visit the [Node.js Demo App directory](/node-js-demo).

 ## What is Ravnur Media Services?